About us

 President

 Barbara Isaacs’ career of training Montessori teachers spans 35 years.
 During this time, she has supported adults in obtaining a wide range of Montessori qualifications from Degree level to assistants and parents, working both face to face and at a distance and in later years using online resources to celebrate Montessori’s vision of children – their agency and capacity to change the world.
 Barbara’s aspirations have always been to make Montessori education and teacher training accessible and to this end she has worked with state schools and ensured that the Montessori Early Years Educator diploma achieved a national recognition in England.
 Her many articles and two published books aim to promote Montessori pedagogy to the wider early years community.
-Recognising that teaching is about on going learning Barbara dedicated recent years to working with teachers by promoting reflections in our daily work and gently but critically challenging Montessori practice through Montessori Musings.
+Recognising that teaching is about ongoing learning Barbara dedicated recent years to working with teachers by promoting reflections in our daily work and gently but critically challenging Montessori practice through Montessori Musings.

 In her role as President of Montessori Europe Barbara continues to challenge practice and reflect on the relevance of Montessori’s pedagogy in the 21st Century.
 She is committed to Montessori’s vision of cosmic education which raises awareness of the importance of nature in our lives and promotes care for each other and the community and stewardship of our planet, ensuring peace education is embedded in our understanding of the world of today and above all providing children and young people with tools to lead the world of tomorrow.